Klaipėda: Urbanism and architecture

 The city plan is linear, stretching along the shores of the Curonian Lagoon and the Baltic Sea.
-Main parts of the city are: Old Town on the left bank of the Danė River (a rectangular network of streets was formed in the 13th-15th centuries there), Naujamiestis on the right bank of the Danė River (the central part is divided into elongated quarters), new residential areas built after 1945 (Pempininkai, Naujakiemis, Alksnynė, Gedminai, and others).
+The main parts of the city Old Town on the left bank of the Danė River, as well as the new residential areas built after 1945 (Pempininkai, Naujakiemis, Alksnynė, Gedminai, and others).
 The specifics of the port city are emphasized by the quays, warehouses, half-timbered and industrial buildings typical of the Klaipėda Region.
+In the Old Town of Klaipėda, a rectangular network of streets was formed in the 13th–15th centuries, including Naujamiestis on the right bank of the Danė River.

-Some of the fortification structures and facilities have survived (built before the 20th century): Klaipėda Castle (13th–18th centuries) and bastion (built from 1559) remains (on the left bank of Danė River; since 2002 it is part of the Klaipėda Castle Museum), bastion complex (on the right bank of Danė River; dating to the 15th–18th centuries).
-Old public buildings have survived in the old town (Theater Palace, built on the site of a burnt-down classicist building in 1857; following its rebuilding in 1893 it acquired the features of neoclassicism, now Klaipėda Drama Theater), half-timbered and brick warehouses (Aukštoji Street 3, 3a, 3b, now Klaipeda Art Exhibition Palace, Daržų Street 10; all from the 18–19th centuries), residential houses (Baroque, 1774, now The History Museum of Lithuania Minor, half-timbered in Sukilėlių Street 19, end of the 18th century; Aukštoji Street 5–13, 18th–19th centuries).
+Some of the fortification structures that were built before the 20th century and facilities have survived.
+Klaipėda Castle, which was used from the 13th through 18th centuries, as well as its accompanying bastion, built from 1559 remains on the left bank of the Danė River.
+Klaipėda Castle's bastion complex, which dates from the 15th through 18th centuries, still exists on the right bank of Danė River.
+Old public buildings, including Theater Palace, which was built on the site of a burnt-down Neoclassical building in 1857, still exist on the old town in Klaipėda.
+Half-timbered and brick warehouses and residential houses are prevalent throughout Klaipėda.

 Following the fire of 1854, the city was intensively rebuilt.
-In Naujamiestis district, which began to form in the second half of the 19th century, historicist style buildings were built of which the most notable are: the so-called arcade-style State Bank (1858), Courthouse (1862), the railway station (1875), the Louise Gymnasium (1891), the neo-Gothic Post Office (1890, architect H. Schoede), the barracks complex (1907, now Klaipeda University Central Palace), Teachers' Seminary (1908), City Hospital (1902), Craftsmen's Shelter (1910).
-Many residential houses were built during this period (neo-baroque residence in Liepų Street 7, neoclassical palace in Liepų Street 12, expanded around 1820, late 19th century, now Klaipėda Clock and Watch Museum, wooden villa in Giruliai, Šlaito Street 4, second half of the 19th century, merchant H. Gerlach Neo-Renaissance villa, 1874, now Klaipėda County I. Simonaitytė Public Library), industrial buildings (Gas Factory, 1861, architect J. Hartmann, later expanded, fachwerk Union Chemical Fertilizer Factory, 1869–80, pulp factory, 1900, later expanded, from 1994 Klaipėda Cardboard Company), bridges (bascule bridge over the canal between the castle and Danė River, 1855).
-The bascule bridge was important economically for the city as every passing vessel was required to pay a bridge lifting fee.
+In the Naujamiestis district, which began to form in the second half of the 19th century, notable historical buildings include the State Bank (1858), Courthouse (1862), the railway station (1875), the Louise Gymnasium (1891), the neo-Gothic Post Office (1890, architect H. Schoede), the barracks complex (1907, now Klaipėda University Central Palace), Teachers' Seminary (1908), City Hospital (1902), and the Craftsmen's Shelter (1910).

+Furthermore, during this period, many residential houses and various other buildings were built.
+For instance, residential buildings were built on Liepų Street.
+Also, a neoclassical palace was built in Liepų Street 12.
+The palace would get expanded around 1820 as well as in the late 19th century.
+The palace is now used as the Klaipėda Clock and Watch Museum.
+Also, a wooden villa in Giruliai, Šlaito Street 4 was built in the second half of the 19th century.
+Furthermore, a Neo-Renaissance villa was built in 1874.
+The aforementioned villa is now used as the Klaipėda County I. Simonaitytė Public Library.
+Industrial buildings, including a gas factory built in 1861 by the architect J. Hartmann, the fachwerk Union Chemical Fertilizer Factory built in 1869–80, the pulp factory built in 1900 and later expanded to form 1994 Klaipėda Cardboard Company, were also extensively constructed.
+Furthermore, a bascule bridge was built over the canal between the castle and the Danė River in 1855.
+The bascule bridge had important economic impacts for the city, as every passing vessel was required to pay a bridge lifting fee.